 Your safety is our priority.
 While our risk of wildfire is low in our service area, we encourage customers to be prepared for a possible emergency.
 Learn more at smud.org/Wildfire.

 Medical equipment discount

 If you have higher electricity costs because of your medical equipment, we may be able to help.

 We understand that although some medical equipment is necessary for your health, it can be expensive to run.
-To help eligible customers, we designed our MED Rate program, which gives you a $15 per month discount on your monthly bill.
+To help eligible customers, we designed our Medical Equipment Discount Rate (MED Rate) program, which gives you a $15 per month discount on your monthly bill.

 Our MED Rate covers: